prakharps12/Secrets_auth/README.md

 # Secrets_auth
-An application in which you can share your secrtes(confessions) anonymously.
+An application in which you can share your secrets/confessions anonymously.

-Other users can see those secrets.
+Other users can see those secrets/confessions .

-Secrets appear randomly on screen.
+Secrets/Confessions appear randomly on screen.